-Example: The investigator can withdraw you without your approval.
+Example: The doctor can withdraw you without your approval.
 Possible reasons for withdrawal include <<list reason(s) why the participant may be withdrawn>>.

 COSTS TO PARTICIPANTS: Costs related to the device should be explained.
 If applicable, state that the participant may want to check whether their health insurance will cover certain costs.
 When costs will be billed to either the participant and/or the insurance company, statements such as “will be billed to you or your insurer in the ordinary manner” are preferred.